Saildrone (company): Saildrone Surveyor

 In July 2021, the Surveyor completed its first trans-Pacific mapping mission sailing from San Francisco to Honolulu, Hawaii, and mapping 6,400 sqnmi of seafloor along the way.
 Hawaii News Now reported that 20 Surveyors could map the entire ocean in less than 10 years.

 In September 2022, it was announced that Austal USA signed an agreement with Saildrone, to build Saildrone Surveyor drones by year end for the US Navy, and other customers.

+In April 2024, Saildrone and Thales Australia announced a partnership to integrate the Thales BlueSentry thin-line towed array with the Surveyor for conducting autonomous long-endurance anti-submarine warfare (ASW) missions.
+During trials, the Surveyor operated continuously for 26 days.
+While using wind propulsion, it generated near-zero noise, significantly improving the effectiveness of the BlueSentry sonar to detect and classify underwater and surface threats.

 Missions

 2019 Antarctic circumnavigation

 In January 2019, a consortium of organizations led by the Li Ka Shing Foundation launched an autonomous circumnavigation of Antarctica using a group of saildrones.
 Researchers from agencies around the world participated including from NOAA, NASA, CSIRO, Palmer Long-Term Ecological Research, the Scripps Institution of Oceanography, the Southern Ocean Observing System, the Japan Agency for Marine-Earth Science and Technology, the Korea Polar Research Institute, the Norwegian Polar Institute, the University of Exeter, the University of Gothenburg, the University of Otago, and the New Zealand National Institute of Water and Atmospheric Research.
 Bloomberg Businessweek reported that, on August 3, 2019, SD 1020 became the first autonomous vehicle to circumnavigate Antarctica, having spent 196 days in the Southern Ocean sailing 13,670 miles.
 During the mission, SD 1020 had to survive freezing temperatures, 50 ft waves, 80 mph winds, and collisions with giant icebergs.
 In order to survive the extreme conditions of the Southern Ocean, the saildrone was equipped with a special "square" wing.